aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 I was mainly happy with it.
 The main issue I had was that `wildmenu` would only complete exact matches for substrings when searching/navigating for something.
-For example, when wanting to quickly check the help docs for something, unless I knew the exact help-tag I wanted to search for, then there wasn't any quick and easy way to get to the result I wanted, which would lead to having to `:helpgrep` and filter thought the results.
+For example, when wanting to quickly check the help docs for something, unless I knew the exact help-tag I wanted to search for, there wasn't any quick and easy way to get to the result I wanted, which would lead to having to use `:helpgrep` and filter thought the results.
 If only there was a tool which could quickly filter and sort through any list given to it.